 Get help from your friends for helping you declutter, setting up a garage sale, cleaning your house, etc.

 Consider throwing a few “help” parties with your friends and make it into a good time.
-Honestly, nobody likes to help their friends move, but if you turn it into a party or get together atmosphere, it will make it fun for everybody.
+Honestly, nobody likes to help their friends move, but if you turn it into a party or get together type of atmosphere, it will make it fun for everybody.

 6. Donate Unwanted Items